Is Apple Cider Vinegar Good for health?

 Controls blood sugar level

 It assists in controlling the blood sugar level of your body.
 The consumption of this vinegar decreases blood sugar levels by an average of 31%.
-It also increases insulin sensitivity.
+Furthermore, it increases insulin sensitivity.
 Insulin is a hormone that is responsible for carrying sugar from the blood to the tissue.
 A study showed that vinegar ingestion significantly improves insulin sensitivity up to 34% in those with type 2 diabetes.

-To keep blood sugar level stable dilute one or two tablespoons of apple cider in eight ounces of water and consume it before a meal.
+To keep blood sugar levels stable, dilute one or two tablespoons of apple cider vinegar in eight ounces of water and consume it before a meal.

 Consuming apple cider vinegar before or with a meal may help you cut down unwanted body fat.
 There are many types of research out there confirming the benefits of vinegar in weight loss.
-In a Japanese study, it showed that daily intake of apple cider vinegar over 12 weeks resulted in nearly 4pounds of weight loss.
-Body mass index, triglycerides, waist circumference and visceral fat, were also reduced.
+A Japanese study showed that daily intake of apple cider vinegar over 12 weeks resulted in nearly 4 pounds of weight loss.
+Body mass index, triglycerides, waist circumference, and visceral fat, were also reduced.

-Some people tend to consume more than the average amount of apple cider vinegar to get a quicker result, which can be harmful to your body.
+Some people tend to consume more than the average amount of apple cider vinegar to get a quicker result.
+However, excessive use of vinegar can be harmful to the body.

 Currently, the most common cause of premature death is heart disease.
-In a study, it showed that apple cider could lower cholesterol and triglyceride levels and prevent your heart from several other conditions.
+A study showed that apple cider vinegar could lower cholesterol and triglyceride levels and prevent your heart from several other conditions.
 It also reduces blood pressure, which is a significant factor for heart disease and kidney problems.

 Get rid of Dandruff

-Some people apply apple cider vinegar and water solution onto the scalp to get rid of Dandruff, itchiness and irritation.
-Vinegar’s acetic acid makes it harder for the yeast grow.
+Some people apply apple cider vinegar and water solution onto the scalp to get rid of dandruff, itchiness, and irritation.
+Vinegar’s acetic acid makes it harder for the yeast to grow.

-The solution of vinegar and water is left on the scalp for 15 minutes after applying and then rinse with normal water.
-Using it once or twice a week can prevent Dandruff from coming again.
+The solution of vinegar and water is left on the scalp for 15 minutes after applying and then rinsed with normal water.
+Using it once or twice a week can help prevent dandruff.

 Improves skin Health

-It not only helps your body internally but also been shown to treat acne, wrinkles, and scarring.
-Vinegar is generally recognized for its anti-bacterial properties and has proved to be effective against bacteria which often contribute to developing acne.
+Apple cider vinegar not only helps your body internally but has also been shown to treat acne, wrinkles, and scarring.
+Vinegar is generally recognized for its anti-bacterial properties and has proved to be effective against bacteria that contribute to developing acne.

 Reduce blood pressure

-It helps to control your blood pressure levels and keeps your heart healthy and active.
+Apple cider vinegar helps control your blood pressure levels and keeps your heart healthy and active.
 It effectively blocks the action of a particular enzyme that raises blood pressure.

 The side-effects of apple cider vinegar

-- Consuming too much vinegar or other acidic foods can weaken tooth enamel and lead to tooth decay.
+- Consuming too much vinegar or other acidic foods can weaken tooth enamel and can further lead to tooth decay.

-- It can help lowering potassium levels in your body, resulting in muscle weakness and paralysis.
+- Apple cider vinegar can help lower potassium levels in your body, resulting in muscle weakness and paralysis.

 - Vinegar slows the rate at which food leaves the stomach, which can cause indigestion and gastric problems.

-- It can cause the severe throat to burn if not diluted with water before consuming it.
+- It can cause severe throat burn if not diluted with water before consumption.

 - As it is acidic in nature, it may cause skin burns when applied to the skin.